wendywarren/ac-type/_type-3/magazine/gridify-our-page.md

 ### The Modular Grid

-Our magazine dimensions are going to be A4 size, that's 21cm x 29.7cm.
+Our magazine dimensions are going to be A4 size, that's 21cm x 29.7cm. <a href="https://www.prepressure.com/library/paper-size" title="Paper sizes" class="external" target="_blank">Read more about ISO A page dimensions here</a>.
 This is our canvas.
 The grid needs to allow for:

 <ul class="hasBullets">
 	<li>Margins</li>